Overnight Accommodations at the Whitefish Point Light Station

 Please make reservations online or call

 We invite you to experience a night or two at historic Whitefish Point, home to the oldest active lighthouse on Lake Superior's Shipwreck Coast.
 Stroll Superior's shoreline, where Native Ojibway and the first Europeans gathered nearly 400 years ago.
 Enjoy a tour of the museum, lightkeepers quarters and restored surfboat house included in your stay with us at the Whitefish Point Light Station.
+Please note that during the off-season (November 1-April 31), the museum facilities are closed and will not be accessible.

 Experience and capture the mystery, romance and human drama of a bygone era...
 Enjoy the passing ships, or watch the northern lights in an unobstructed sky with millions of stars!
 A wonderful four season experience of peace, quiet and solitude!